0x-m/django-react-projects/README.md

-#Introduction
+# Introduction
-_Notes_ is a simple note keeping web application made with Django + React.js.
+**Notes** is a simple note keeping web application made with Django and React.js.

-There are two general aproaches to building web applications today:
+There are two general approaches to building web applications today:
 **Traditional web application** and **Single Page Application(SPA)**, in this project I've tried to illustrate these two approaches by building a note app in both ways.

 Firstly, I have created a note app solely in Django with the following capabilities:

-1) The app has two models, **Note** an **Tag**.
+1) The app has two models **Note** and **Tag**.
-2) Each note has title and body and may have any number of tags.
+2) Each note has a title and body and may have any number of tags.
 3) Users can **add, edit or delete** their notes and also **add or delete** their tags.
-4) Each tag has a name which is unique among all user's tags (Thus, Two different users can have tags with the same name)
+4) Each tag has a name that is unique among all user's tags (Thus, Two different users can have tags with the same name)
 4) Users can search for a note and also filter their notes based on tags.
-5) The app has Singup and Login pages and a decent dashboard for managing the notes and tags.
+5) The app has Signup and Login pages and a decent dashboard for managing the notes and tags.

 In the second step, I've developed a set of RESTful API endpoints for user authentication and managing notes and tags with the help of **Django Rest Framework (Django DRF)**.